How to Build Digital Dexterity in the Workplace (+Benefits)

 • Keep updating a dynamic list of skills required for your organization to stay digitally dexterous.

-• Empower technical staff to make business decisions and employees to take technical decisions.
+• Empower technical staff to make business decisions and employees to make technical decisions.

 8. Foster a culture of change

-Digitally dexterous employees are tech-savvy and thrive on risk-taking, learning, and collaboration, adopt an iterative way of working, learn from failures and embrace innovative and systems thinking.
-The organization also will encourage advanced data tracking and analysis to drive customization and innovation.
+Digitally dexterous employees are tech-savvy and thrive on risk-taking, learning, and collaboration.
+They adopt an iterative way of working, learn from failures, and embrace innovative and systems thinking.
+A digitally dexterous organization also encourages advanced data tracking and analysis to drive customization and innovation.

-P&G does that with its “Decision Cockpit” initiative that offered a centralized data and analysis repository for decision-makers across geographies.
+P&G does that with its “Decision Cockpit” initiative, which offers a centralized data and analysis repository for decision-makers across geographies.
 It also has conference rooms called “Business Spheres” for collaborative decision-making.
-To make such cultural upgrades to your workforce you need to implement strategic changes in your organization’s processes, incentives, budgets, policies, and management.
+To make such cultural upgrades to your workforce, you need to implement strategic changes in your organization’s processes, incentives, budgets, policies, and management.

 • Are your core operations digitized?